jowe81/autolib-api/README.md

 ## Dev Updates:
 May 10 (Johannes)
+- Schema adjustment!
+  - Redundant status fields have been removed from resources and requests tables
+  - requests table has an added completed_at field (from which status can be inferred)
+  - Make sure to run /api/debug/reset before testing!
+- GET /resources will no longer have a status field for each resource
+- GET /resources/:id has status object (dynamically queried)
+- PUT /users now working.
+Expects full user object - fields missing in the user record will be deleted from database.

+May 9 (Johannes)
 - POST /login now working.
 Expects object with email address.
 Sets session cookie.
 - GET /logout now working.
 Destroys session.
 - GET /me will return the current user record if session is logged in.